frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
 I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.

-**3105:** Given is that I as a user am comparing a report in the context of story **3100**.
-If a checkpoint differs from its counterpart, I want it to have a different color on both sides so that I can see quickly where the differences are.
+**3102:** In the context of story **3100**, each side of the comparison is a tree of checkpoints.
+At both sides, there should be one selected node, and the values of these two node nodes should be shown next to each other.

-**3108:** Given is that I am comparing a report in the context of story **3100**.
-On one side I have the checkpoints in the report and on the other side I have the checkpoints produced by the rerun.
-As a user, I want that the selected checkpoint is synchronized.
-If I select a checkpoint on one side, I want that the corresponding checkpoint on the other side is selected automatically.
-This helps me to do my analysis more quickly.
+**3104:** In the context of story **3102**: if the two values of the selected checkpoints are different, the differences should be highlighted.

-**3110:** Given is that I have rerun a report and that this test failed.
-Given is also that the number of checkpoints at both sides is different.
-As a user I want that Ladybug chooses intelligently what checkpoints to the left belong to what checkpoints to the right.
-When I look at one checkpoint I want to see the corresponding checkpoint next to it.
-I do not want to search on the other side for the corresponding checkpoint.
+**3106:** In the context of story **3102**.
+As a user I want the option to select a checkpoint to the left and a checkpoint to the right independently.
+My choice to the left does not change the selected checkpoint to the right and vice versa.

-**3120:** Given is the context of story **3110**.
-I want that checkpoints corresponding to the same inputs and outputs to external systems are matched.
-This statement is intended to clarify the "intelligent choice" of story **3110**.
+**3108:** In the context of story **3102**.
+As a user I want the option to select a *compare method*.
+The compare method determines which checkpoint to the left belongs to which checkpoint on the right.
+If I have chosen a compare method, selecting a checkpoint on one side should cause the matching checkpoint on the other side to be selected automatically.
+This helps me to browse more efficiently.

-NOTE: Details of the algorithm implied in **3110** and **3120** are not needed here.
-We can make Cypress tests to test that the user will be happy with the algorithm.
+**3120:** Given is the context of story **3108**.
+I want to have a compare method at my disposal that does the following.
+It should match checkpoints corresponding to the same inputs and outputs to external systems.

-NOTE: As part of the algorithm, Ladybug calculates a metadata field ``Path``.
+NOTE: Compare methods provided by Ladybug use a metadata field ``Path``.
 Its value is something like ``/Pipeline processXml[0]/SessionKey originalMessage[0]``.
 The names of the elements in the Frank configuration are used, and the path components are made unique with an index.
 This field is useful as debug information about matching checpoints.
 This field also provides a way to reference checkpoints.
 The ``Path`` of a checkpoint can be expressed in speech unlike the unique id.

 **3140:** Given is that I am comparing a failed test report (story **3100**).
 As a user, I want the option to copy text so that I can paste it elsewhere.
 This helps me to cooperate with my colleagues and it helps me to analyse rerun failures.